irsat000/CAI-Tools/README.md

 Go to Patreon page and become a free member.
 When you do the Unlock Premium action in the extension's menu, you will receive 7-day free trial.
 If you like it or want to support me, you can upgrade your membership.
 If you are a paid member of any tier, starting with only $3, you will have access to Premium features as long as you are a member.

 # News
 v2.5.0 brought Chat Summary feature.
-Upcoming is Custom History feature.
+Character Import has become free.
+Upcoming update is for Custom History feature.

 # Known problems
 None known at the moment.